7 Ways Small Business Owners Can Reduce Their Tax Bill

 However, depending on the assets you buy, you might have a few different means for claiming a deduction for depreciation:

 - Bonus depreciation.
 This differs from Section 179’s fixed maximum deduction amount by allowing you to deduct a large percentage of the purchase price of eligible assets.
-The Tax Cuts and Jobs Act of 2017 doubled the bonus depreciation deduction from 50% to 80% in 2023, meaning you can often deduct a larger portion of the cost of new or used equipment you’ve purchased and placed into service.
+The Tax Cuts and Jobs Act of 2017 doubled the bonus depreciation deduction from 50% to 100% to begin with but is now reduced to 60% in 2024, meaning you can often deduct a larger portion of the cost of new or used equipment you’ve purchased and placed into service.

 - MACRS depreciation.
 The Modified Accelerated Cost Recovery System allows businesses to take larger tax deductions in the early years of an asset’s life and smaller deductions in later years.
 This allows businesses to reduce their taxable income today, but increasing it later as compared to using straight-line depreciation.
 This gives you a lower net present value of your tax burden, saving you money.